Polymok/TE_PID/README.md

 ### `TE_PID.m`

-`TE_PID.m`(*time-series*, *time-delay*, *triplet_list*)
+`TE_PID.m`(*output_filename*, *time-series*, *time-delay*, *triplet_list*, *time_resolution*)
 Given input matrices and a scalar time-delay, calculate PID terms for transfer entropy.

 For *N* neurons, the number of possible neuron triplets is *N\*(N-1)\*(N-2)/2*.
 Consequently for large *N*, `TE_PID.m` is computationally intensive if *triplet_list* is not given.

 #### Parameters:

+*output_filename*: string or char.
+Recommend .csv files.
-*time-series*: MATLAB matrix or 1-dimensional cell.
+*time-series*: matrix or 1-dimensional cell.
 Columns should contain entire time-series of a given neuron.
 *time-delay*: positive integer scalar.
 *triplet_list*: [optional] *nx3* matrix of neuron indices.
 The first column should represent the target neuron index.
 If *time-series* is a cell, then *triplet_list* should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
 If not given, PID is calculated for all possible triplets.

-#### User inputs:

-`Time bin input time-series? y/n: `: string.
-If you wish to time bin, enter `y`, then enter a time resolution.
-`Choose a time resolution.
-Please input a positive integer: `: positive integer scalar.
-`Enter output file name: `: string.
-Recommend .csv format.
+*time_resolution*: [optional] positive integer scalar.
+Time bins at given *time_resolution* by partitioning input time-series.
+If a 1 occurs within a partition, a 1 is recorded.
+Otherwise, a 0 is recorded.

 #### Outputs:

-*output_file_name*: file.
+*output_file*: file.
 Recommend .csv format.
 7 comma-separated columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
 Each row corresponds to a specific triplet.
 PID terms are given in units of bits.

 ### Call structure